 Ellisville is a somewhat small city located in the state of Missouri.
-With a population of 9,770 people and two constituent neighborhoods, Ellisville is the 82nd largest community in Missouri.
+With a population of 9,942 people and three constituent neighborhoods, Ellisville is the 82nd largest community in Missouri.

 Ellisville real estate is some of the most expensive in Missouri, although Ellisville house values don't compare to the most expensive real estate in the U.S.